Reviewing a Juju Charm is a process that can easily be broken down into the following parts:

-Note: If the charm itself is not a process, but relies on another process/application (eg. nginx or apache2), be sure to check those services are running.
+Note: If the charm itself is not a process, but relies on something like nginx or apache2, be sure to check those services are running.
 A good example of this would be Wordpress needing apache2 or nginx).

 If the charm's configuration options are written to the service's configuration files, check that file for the values you set earlier.
 Check the hooks to see which ones are written to configuration files (if applicable at all).

 Gather the information that you have obtained from the charm review, such as whether the charm proof passes or has issues, if the README is understandable and thorough, if it successfully deploys, configuration and relations work, etc.